Twitter DM API — Bots, Rate Limits & Errors (2026)

-Sending and reading Twitter DMs programmatically is one of the most requested features by developers building outreach tools, customer support bots, and notification systems.
+Sending and reading Twitter DMs programmatically is one of the most requested features by developers building Twitter DM bots, outreach tools, customer support systems, and notification services.
 But the official X API makes it painfully complex — OAuth 2.0 PKCE flows, developer account approvals, and $0.010+ per DM.

 The problem with the official X API for DMs